ddeswart/bolt-examples/README.md

 How to use:

-Create a Boltdir folder in your project directory and clone these examples using Git in the Boltfir folder.
+Create a Boltdir folder in your project directory and clone these examples using Git in the Boltdir folder.
 Bolt commands are run from you project directory.

 Contains modules: